Penn State Nittany Lions football

 The Penn State Nittany Lions team represents the Pennsylvania State University in college football.
-The Nittany Lions compete in the NCAA Division I Football Bowl Subdivision as a member of the Big Ten Conference, which they joined in 1993 after playing as an Independent from 1892 to 1992.
+The Nittany Lions compete in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Big Ten Conference, which they joined in 1993 after playing as an Independent from 1892 to 1992.

-Established in 1887, the Nittany Lions have achieved numerous on-field successes, the most notable of which include two consensus national championships (1982 and 1986), four Big Ten Conference Championships (in 1994, 2005, 2008, and 2016), 13 undefeated seasons (1887, 1894, 1909, 1911, 1912, 1920, 1921, 1947, 1968, 1969, 1973, 1986 and 1994) and 52 appearances in college bowl games, with a postseason bowl record of 31-19-2.
-The team is also #7 in all-time total wins.
-The Nittany Lions play their home games at Beaver Stadium, located on-campus in University Park, Pennsylvania.
-With an official seating capacity of 106,572, Beaver Stadium is the second-largest stadium in the western hemisphere, behind only Michigan Stadium.
-The team is coached by James Franklin.
+Established in 1887, the Nittany Lions have achieved numerous on-field successes, including two consensus national championships in 1982 and 1986; four Big Ten Conference Championships in 1994, 2005, 2008, and 2016; 13 undefeated seasons in 1887, 1894, 1909, 1911, 1912, 1920, 1921, 1947, 1968, 1969, 1973, 1986, and 1994; and 53 appearances in college bowl games, with an all-time post-season bowl record of 32–20–2.
+The team ranks seventh among NCAA Division I college football programs in all-time total wins.

+The Nittany Lions play their home games at Beaver Stadium, located on campus in University Park, Pennsylvania.

 History

 Early history (1887–1949)

-The first recorded game in Penn State football history occurred on November 12, 1881, when Penn State traveled to Lewisburg, Pennsylvania to play Bucknell, known until 1886 as the University at Lewisburg.
+The first recorded game in Penn State football history occurred on November 12, 1881, when Penn State traveled to Lewisburg, Pennsylvania, to play Bucknell, known until 1886 as the University at Lewisburg.
 Penn State won 9–0, which was nine goals to none.
-At the time, this was really a game of "American rugby."
+At the time, this was really a game of "American rugby".
 The father of American football, Walter Camp, did not develop the "scrimmage", the "first down" and the "gridiron" (yard markings) until 1882.
 Although this game was reported in two State College newspapers and the Mirror (University at Lewisburg campus newspaper), Bucknell denies that this game ever happened.
 Penn State did not field teams from 1882 through 1886.
 Penn State played its first season in 1887, but had no head coach for their first five years, from 1887 to 1891.
 The teams played its home games on the Old Main lawn on campus in State College, Pennsylvania.
 They compiled a 12–8–1 record in these seasons, playing as an independent from 1887 to 1890.

 In 1891, the Pennsylvania Intercollegiate Football Association (PIFA) was formed.
-It consisted of Bucknell (University at Lewisburg), Dickinson, Franklin & Marshall, Haverford, Penn State and Swarthmore.
+It consisted of Bucknell University (then known as the University at Lewisburg), Dickinson College, Franklin & Marshall, Haverford College, Penn State, and Swarthmore College.
 Lafayette and Lehigh were excluded because it was felt they would dominate the Association.
 Penn State won the championship with a 4–1–0 record.
-Bucknell's record was 3–1–1 (losing to Franklin & Marshall and tying Dickinson).
+Bucknell's record was 3–1–1, losing to Franklin & Marshall and tying Dickinson.
 The Association was dissolved prior to the 1892 season.